cdg720/emnlp2016/README.rst

    mkdir -p models/semi && python tri_train.py --data_path=semi --model_path=models/semi/model

 Due to stochasticity, training may produce models with slightly different results from what we report in the paper.
+The following tables report performance of several training runs:
 +--------+-----+-----+-----+-----+-----+-----+
 |  wsj   |Paper|  1  |  2  |   3 |    4|   5 |
 +--------+-----+-----+-----+-----+-----+-----+